About Andy Warhol

 The 1960s saw an explosion in the Pop Art movement, and Andy Warhol became known as one of the key players.
 Andy Warhol, like other pop artists at that time, took mundane everyday objects and made them into art.
 The idea behind Pop Art was to provoke viewers to reevaluate these everyday objects and what they meant to our culture.
 Pop art presented a challenge to traditions of fine art by including imagery from popular culture such as news or advertising.
 It was a radical and shocking approach to art making that Warhol embraced, turning advertising, promotion, packaging, consumerism and processing into economic entities.
 It was during this period he produced some of his most iconic works, which combined his fascination with all things glamor and celebrity with his love affair with commercial production.
 It was in the 60s and early 70s that Andy Warhol produced some of his best known works, like the Marilyn Monroe, Campbell’s Soup Cans and Coca-Cola Bottles.

-The 1970s were a quieter decade for Warhol, following his attempted murder in 1968 by feminist author Valerie Solanas.
+The 1970s were a quieter decade for Warhol, following his attempted murder in 1968 by radical feminist author Valerie Solanas.
 After multiple gunshot wounds and a close call with death, Andy Warhol shifted gears, spending less time in the overt public and more time making art across different platforms.
 This is the era when Andy Warhol branched out into other entrepreneurial ventures like the magazine he co-founded, Interview, which is still in publication today.
 Through the 70s and 80s, Warhol contributed film shorts to Saturday Night Live, signed with a modeling agency and designed rock album covers for bands (most notably The Rolling Stones).
-His artwork captured political figures, sports athletes and celebrities.
-His most memorable work of the time included the Mao series, Camouflage series, and Skullsseries.
+His artwork captured political figures, sports athletes, and celebrities.
+His most memorable work of the time included works like the Mao series, Mick Jagger series, and Camouflage.

 Warhol passed away on February 22, 1987 after the opening exhibition of The Last Supper paintings.
 After complaining of abdominal pain, he was scheduled for a routine gall bladder surgery in New York Hospital.
 He died in recovery.
 Behind him, Warhol left a legacy of art, film, writing and celebrity.
 Two years after his death, the plan to build the Andy Warhol Museum in Pittsburgh was announced, which followed the establishment of the Andy Warhol Foundation for the Visual Arts.
 His influence continues to reach far and beyond the scope of painters and printmakers, inspiring today’s generation of thinkers with the contributions he made to American culture in his lifetime.